 Be available through the application and admissions process.

 Your student should submit applications to the school(s) of her choice at the end of junior year or early in senior year.
-Applications can be sent to more than one school at a time through this site, which is especially helpful if your student is still deciding which college to attend.
+Applications can be sent to more than one school at a time through this site.
+That is especially helpful if your student is still deciding which college to attend.

 Studying at an Adventist college or university could be the key to your child’s future.
 Whatever support and encouragement you can offer in the process will help ensure your child’s success.